maxcurzi/tplay/README.md

 ```

 # Playback commands
-- `0-9` - change character map
+- `0-9` - change character map (with0 0
 - `space` - toggle pause/unpause
 - `g` - toggle grayscale/color
 - `m` - toggle mute/unmute
 - `q` - quit

 # Known Issues
 - Videos played through the Konsole terminal may have reduced performance.
 This is due to the way Konsole handles terminal output.
 If you experience this issue, try using a different terminal emulator.
-I recommend [Alacritty](https://alacritty.org/) which has great performance on all operative systems I tested tplay on (Linux, Windows).
+I recommend [Alacritty](https://alacritty.org/) for great performance.
-- Media playback is cpu-intensive.
-To improve performance, try lowering the `fps` value, increase font size, reduce the terminal window size, or open with the `--allow-frame-skip` flag.
+- Media playback is CPU-intensive.
+To improve performance, increasing font size, reduce the terminal window size, or run with the `-a` / `--allow-frame-skip` flag.
-- If you get this error: `panicked at 'Failed to init MPV builder: VersionMismatch { linked: 65644, loaded: 131072 }'` see [this issue](https://github.com/maxcurzi/tplay/issues/3) for a workaround.

 # Alternatives
 This is my ASCII media player: _there are many like it, but this one is mine._